-Below is a photo of the envelopes that parents received in June 2020.
+Below is a photo of the envelopes that parents have received.
 Cards were mailed in a plain white envelope, some had windows for the address and return address, and some were plain.

 Some have been addressed to the student, and some have been addressed to the parent.
 Do not throw it away, it is legitimate!!

 What if I don’t receive a P-EBT Card and think my child is eligible?